 Drip, Drip, Drip

 Leaks from pipes, plumbing fixtures and fittings are a significant source of water waste for many households.
-Research has shown that the typical home can lose 2,000 to 20,000 gallons (7.6 m3 to 76 m3) of water per year due to leaks.
+The 2016 Residential End Uses of Water Study found that the average household loses about 17 gallons of water per day to indoor leaks.
 Some leaks are obvious, such as dripping faucets and leaking water heaters.
 Unfortunately, many leaks go undetected for years because the source of the leak is not visible.

 Do you need to find leaks in your home?
 Use the helpful information below.